The Bond Store

 The Frederick de Jersey Clere Room

 Wellington Museum (The Bond Store) was designed by Frederick de Jersey Clere.
 Inside The Attic is a room dedicated to The English-born architect Frederick de Jersey Clere, where you’ll learn about the planning and design of the building, and see its original blueprints.
-The Bond Store is one of the most architecturally significant buildings in New Zealand.
+The Bond Store is one of the most architecturally significant buildings in Aotearoa.

 3 Jervois Quay, Queens Wharf

 The Museum is located at the heart of Wellington’s waterfront, just two minutes from Lambton Quay and the cable car.